Skip to main content

 Pronunciation: Kirin (kee-reen)

-TRANSLATION: Qilin (Chinese origin); the name now also means "giraffe" in modern Japanese
+TRANSLATION: Qilin (Chinese origin); the same word also means "giraffe" in modern Japanese

-ORIGIN: Ancient; derived from Chinese mythology, later adapted into Japanese folklore
+ORIGIN: Ancient; from Chinese mythology (first attested in the Classic of Poetry, 11th–7th c.
+BCE), later adopted into Japanese folklore

 ABILITIES:

-- Brings peace and good fortune wherever it appears
+• Brings peace and good fortune to a land

 WEAKNESSES:

-OVERVIEW: The Kirin is one of the most sacred divine beasts in Japanese mythology.
+OVERVIEW: The Kirin is one of the most sacred divine beasts in Japanese folklore.
 It appears only during times of great peace or to herald the birth of a sage.
-It is considered more divine than even dragons or phoenixes.
+In Japan it is considered more divine than even the dragon or the phoenix.

 APPEARANCE: The Kirin has the body of a deer covered in dragon-like scales.
-Its head resembles a dragon with one or two horns on top.
-It has an ox tail, horse hooves, and a flowing mane.
-Its body is often surrounded by brilliant holy fire.
-The eyes are intense and bright with wisdom.
-Japanese depictions show it as more slender and elegant than the Chinese version.
+Its head resembles a dragon and has antlers or a single backward-curving horn on top.
+It has an ox tail, cloven hooves, and a long flowing mane down its neck.
+The body and mane are often wreathed in brilliant holy fire, and its face remains serene even in motion.
+Its eyes are bright with wisdom and detect virtue at a glance.
+Japanese art shows the Kirin as more slender and deer-like than the Chinese qilin.

-INTERACTIONS: Humans rarely see a Kirin because it appears only during exceptional times.
-Its appearance signals divine approval of a virtuous ruler or marks the birth of a great sage.
-Seeing a Kirin brings extreme good luck, prosperity, and wisdom to a kingdom.
-There is no danger from this creature as it protects rather than harms.
+INTERACTIONS: Humans rarely see a Kirin because it only appears during exceptional times.
+Its appearance heralds the rise of a virtuous ruler or appears at the birth of a great sage.
+Seeing a Kirin brings good fortune, prosperity, and wisdom to a kingdom.
+Images of the Kirin adorn temples, shrines, and imperial art as symbols of virtue, justice, and wisdom.

 Special Abilities